2 August 2019 | Destinations added in France, Italy, Switzerland and Ukraine

 European countries which do not levy a tourist tax include:

-Andorra, Cyprus, Denmark, Estonia, Finland, Georgia, Iceland, Ireland, Latvia, Liechtenstein, Luxembourg, Moldova, Monaco, Norway*, Sweden, United Kingdom**
+Andorra, Cyprus, Denmark, Estonia, Finland, Georgia, Iceland, Ireland, Latvia, Liechtenstein, Luxembourg, Moldova, Monaco, Norway*, Sweden, United Kingdom** (9 of 28 EU member states)

 * Norway – The National Government (Storting) decided against a national tourism tax in 2017 but has allowed local governments (municipalities) to introduce local schemes should they wish.
 Consequently, some municipalities are considering such as Bergen, Lofoten, Nordkapp, Stranda and Stryn, but there is no further news at time of writing (May 2019).